ska-telescope/developer.skatelescope.org/src/community/teams_responsibilities.rst

 Scrum Master
 ============
-The Scrum Master of each team is the responsible for the process the team follows.
+The Scrum Master of each team is responsible for the process the team follows.
 A generic description of this role can be found `on the SAFe website <https://www.scaledagileframework.com/scrum-master/>`_.
-The SKA Scrum Masters are responsible for:
+The SKA Scrum Masters are also responsible for:

   *  Meet the team, make sure they know each other and find a nice way to present interests, skills and get to know each other.
 Lead the team to find a name they like.

-  * Make sure all team components can access SKA confluence and jira.
+  * Make sure all team members can access SKA confluence and jira.

+  * Make sure all team members have access to SKA video conferencing tools.

   * Create a team page on the `SKA confluence portal <https://confluence.skatelescope.org/display/SE/Bridging+organisation>`_ describing who belongs to the team and his/her role.
 This page will serve as an entry point for team related information.